valory-xyz/open-autonomy/docs/upgrading.md

 - `autonomy analyse abci check-app-specs` and `autonomy analyse generate-app-specs` has been merged into `autonomy analyse fsm-specs`
   - The usage of `--infile` flag has been deprecated and replaced with the usage of the `--package` flag
   - Input format for `--app-class` has been changed from `packages.author.skills.skill_name.rounds.SomeAbciApp` to `SomeAbciApp`
+  - Users will have to manually switch to the newer version

 - `autonomy analyse abci check-handlers` has been moved to `autonomy analyse handlers`
   - `--packages-dr` flag has been deprecated, use `--registry-path` at top level instead